rednafi/brisk-SQL/README.md

 ## Connecting to a Third Party Client

-We will be using [dBeaver](https://github.com/dbeaver/dbeaver) as a third party client.
+We will be using [DBeaver](https://github.com/dbeaver/dbeaver) as a third party client.
 While you can use the ```mysql``` shell to work on your data, a third partly client that make the experience much better with auto formatting, earsier import features, syntax highlighting etc.

+### Installing DBeaver

+You can install DBeaver installer from [here](https://dbeaver.io/download/).
+Installation is pretty straight forward.

+### Connecting MySQL Database to DBeaver